-We provide trainings in Google's tools for journalism.
+We provide training on Google's tools for journalism.

-Explore over 40 lessons on Google products and tools, designed specifically for journalists.
+Explore more than 40 lessons on Google products and tools, designed specifically for journalists.

-The Google News Initiative Fellowship offers fellowships across the globe to develop the next generation of digital reporters looking to inform, engage and inspire.
+We award fellowships across the globe to develop the next generation of digital reporters looking to inform, engage, and inspire.

-We have worked with SPJ to develop a 'Train the trainer' programme which provides scaled trainings in Google tools to newsrooms, universities and journalists across the United States.
+We have worked with SPJ to develop a “train the trainer” program which provides scaled trainings in Google tools to newsrooms, universities, and journalists across the United States.

 We conduct research on topics critical to the future of journalism.

-We conducted an ethnographic study on how audiences experience VR and what that means for journalism
+Our ethnographic study examined how audiences experience VR and what that means for journalism.

-We conducted a study on the current state of data journalism and the challenges the field faces today.
+We studied the current state of data journalism and the challenges the field faces.

-Since 2013, Google has partnered with the Reuters Institute for the Study of Journalism at Oxford University to co-sponsor the Digital News Report, an annual report which surfaces new insights on digital news consumption in 26 countries including the US and UK.
+Since 2013, Google has partnered with the Reuters Institute for the Study of Journalism at Oxford University to co-sponsor the annual Digital News Report, which surfaces insights on digital news consumption in 26 countries including the US and UK.